$\Phi^4_3$ measures on compact Riemannian $3$-manifolds

 Denote by $\mu_{\textrm{GFF}}(\rmd\phi)$ the Gaussian free field measure on $M$.
 We construct in this section a $\Phi^4_3$ measure on $M$ with formal description

-corresponding to a space dependent coupling constant $\lambda(x)$, say a $C^\infty$ function of $x$ such that $\lambda>0$ on $M$.
+corresponding to a space dependent coupling constant $\lambda(x)$, say a {positive $C^\infty$ function} on $M$.
 We considered so far the case $\lambda = 1$.
 We show that the results proved to analyse this special case allow to deal with the general case.
-We construct the measure \eqref{EqPhi43Lambda} as an invariant measure of a Markovian evolution in $C^{-1/2-\epsilon}(M)$.
-The goal of this section is to prove that the \textbf{counterterms are local functionals in} the coupling function $\lambda\in C^\infty(M,\mathbb{R}_{>0})$ which is a deep feature of renormalisation: {\em The divergent counterterms you need to subtract at some point $x$ depends only on finite jets of the Lagrangian functional density at the same point $x$}.
-We refer to the work \cite{Abdesselam3d} of Abdesselam which also deals with space dependent couplings for some hierarchical model in $3$d.
+We construct the measure \eqref{EqPhi43Lambda} as an invariant measure of a Markovian evolution in $\mcC^{-1/2-\epsilon}(M)$.
+The goal of this section is to prove that the \textbf{counterterms are local functionals in the coupling function} $\lambda\in C^\infty(M,\mathbb{R}_{>0})$ which is a deep feature of renormalisation: {\em The divergent counterterms you need to subtract at some point $x$ depends only on some finite jets of the Lagrangian functional density at the same point $x$}.
+We refer to the work \cite{Abdesselam3d} of Abdesselam which also deals with space-dependent couplings for some hierarchical model in $3$d.